Ten times yesterday. Eleven the day before. And it starts again today.

 Judy Cornish, The DAWN Method · thedawnmethod.com

 The need for connection, reassurance, and a familiar voice does not resolve with sedation.
 Families who rely solely on medication often find the calling pattern resumes once the initial effect stabilises.
-Medication can support care—it cannot replace presence.
+Medication can support care, but it cannot replace presence.

 ResultThe anxiety is dulled.
 The need for connection is not.